Monetary-Foundation/MonetaryCoin-website/docs/Pre-Distribution.md

 **IF YOU INTEND TO PARTICIPATE IN BOTH MERO AND MCHI MAKE SURE TO USE THE CORRECT ADDRESS FOR EACH OFFERING.

 ## DISCLAIMER
-NO U.S. OR CHINESE PURCHASERS - MONETARYCOIN TOKENS ARE NOT BEING OFFERED OR DISTRIBUTED TO U.S. PERSONS OR CHINESE PERSONS.
+NO U.S. OR CHINESE PARTICIPANTS - MONETARYCOIN TOKENS ARE NOT BEING OFFERED OR DISTRIBUTED TO U.S. PERSONS OR CHINESE PERSONS.
 THE FINANCIAL AND LEGAL RISKS RELATED TO ACQUISITION, POSSEESION AND DISPOSITION OF CRYPTOCURRENCY SUCH AS MONETARYCOIN ARE LARGELY UNKNOWN TODAY.

 CRYPTOCURRENCIES SUCH AS MONETARYCOIN MAY NOT BE SUITABLE FOR INDIVIDUALS NOT OTHERWISE ABLE TO WITHSTAND SIGNIFICANT VOLATILITY AND RISK OF TOTAL, IMMEDIATE AND UNRECOVERABLE LOSS.